badRyuk/GenBot/README.md

 # Other
 - For Server ID's, Channel ID's you need to turn on Developer Mode.
 If you don't know how to turn out Google It
 - For Emoji ID's > type ``\:EMOJI:`` which gives you ``<EMOJI_NAME:EMOJI_ID>`` as the result.
 The animated emoji id's can be obtained in the same way howeve, the result will be ``<a:EMOJI_NAME:EMOJI_ID>``
+- If you want to add more accounts to the bot.
+Copy-past one of the examples and

 If you still find any issues feel fee to open an issue.
 If you like the repoistry make sure to star the repoistry ⭐
 <br> Happy Coding